 - Self-storage in Boston: Sometimes relocation dates don’t match up exactly.
-If your belongings arrive before you have access to your home, consider temporary self storage in Boston.
+If your belongings arrive before you have access to your home, consider month-to-month self storage in Boston as a temporary solution.
 Many Boston apartments are small and only ground floor places may have basement access.

 We hope you learned a thing or two about Boston that you didn’t know before.
 We’re happy to offer our expertise to make your move to Beantown as smooth as possible.
 Here are a few more general hubs of information below that are particularly great for those hoping to make Boston their new home.
 Good luck!

 - A Guide to Storing Winter Clothes During the Summer